RedcoatC/Medical/Medical.md

 When someone is injured your first priority is your own safety.
 This is critical.

 #### Step 1
 Report to your Section Leader that there is a 'Man down', with their name if you know it.
-It is now your responsibility to see to his welfare.
-Decide whether it is safe to move to the injured and whether you can do it before the medic arrives.
-If it is risky, never send the medic!
+Your IC will decide whether it is safe to move to the casualty.
+If it is risky, they will never send the medic first!

 #### Step 2
-If you’ve moved to the casualty, analyze the extent of the injury.
-If the injury is severe (multiple large wounds) stabilize the injuries before moving by applying a tourniquet if a limb, or bandaging.
-Once the casualty is not at an immediate risk of death, even if it is somewhat critical, move to Step 3.
+If you’re the first to get to the casualty, analyze the extent of the injury.
+If there are a lot of wounds start enither applying a tourniquets to limbs or start bandaging.

 #### Step 3
-Move the casualty to the medic.
+Once the casualty is stable, move the casualty to the medic.
 There should be friendlies around to cover you whilst doing so.
-The medic will be in a secure position chosen at their discretion and is normally marked on the map.
-Note: The medic may sometimes come to you.
+The medic will be in a secure position normally marked on the map with a R- marker.

 #### Step 4
-When you get to the medic / the medic arrives, tell them about the casualties injuries and ask if they need any help.
+When you get to the medic / the medic arrives, explain the injuries (what happened) and what you have done (bandage/tourniquet) and ask if they need any help.
 If no help is required, then cover the medic.
 DO NOT move back to your position until instructed by the medic.

 #### Do's and Dont’s